Description

 Creative output can be produced, or practice undertaken, as an integral part of the research process.
 However, the outcomes of practice must be accompanied by documentation of the research process, as well as some form of textual analysis or explanation to support its position and to demonstrate critical reflection.
 The final outcome, also called dissertation, has approximately 15,000-25,000 words.

-Assistant Professor Maria Chalkou, Deputy Director of the Curriculum
+Assistant Professor Maria Chalkou, Director *(Oct 1, 2025-Sept 15, 2026), as Deputy Director

 Professor Ioannis Zannos, member

-Assistant Professor Angeliki Malakasioti, member
+Assistant Professor (tenured) Angeliki Malakasioti, member

 Assistant Professor Iakovos Panagopoulos, member